meatsby/meatsby.github.io/content/2. Tech Stacks/6. Infrastructure as Code/Terraform/HCTA 003 Practice Questions.md

 ## Question 201
 ---
-Which of the fallowing commands would you use to access all of the attributes and details of a resource managed by Terraform?
+Which of the following commands would you use to access all of the attributes and details of a resource managed by Terraform?

 - A. terraform state list
 - B. terraform state show